rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-adfs/adfs-attribmapping.rst

 Notes:

-- You should change the ``groups`` specified in the example match your configured outgoing claim type for the active directory groups.
+- You should change the ``groups`` specified in the example to match your configured outgoing claim type for the active directory groups.
 - At a minimum, remember to update the example's ``domain`` value to your Identity Domain, which is found on the |idp| details page.